ericasun42/ericasun42.github.io/_pages/about.md

 I'm currently working on my senior thesis with [Dr. Dominique Segura-Cox](https://www.seguracox.com/home) analyzing the kinematics of the asymmetric infalling streamer in young (Class 0) protostellar system Per-emb-2.

-I'm originally from Cape Cod, MA, I'm an avid thrifter, and I have a cat named Princess Leia.
+I'm originally from Cape Cod, MA, I'm an avid thrifter, and I enjoy reading mystery novels and fashion history.

+This site is still under construction, so check back later for more complete info!

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can Put a picture in: The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.